GUAJILLO PEPPER DRIED

-By the time that Columbus arrived in the Americas the Aztecs were cultivating jalapeno, chilaca (known as pasilla when dried), poblano (when dried called ancho), serrano, de arbol and mirasol chiles.
-Bernardino de Sahagun, a Franciscan friar, missionary priest and pioneering ethnographer arrived in New Spain (modern-day Mexico) in 1529.
+By the time that Columbus arrived in the Americas the Aztecs were cultivating jalapeno, chilaca (known as pasilla when dried), poblano (when dried called ancho), serrano, de Arbol and mirasol chiles.
+Bernardino de Sahagun, a Franciscan friar, missionary priest, and pioneering ethnographer arrived in New Spain (modern-day Mexico) in 1529.

-He quickly learned the Nahualt language and spent the next 50 years studying the Aztecs and their culture.
-He wrote of the typical Aztec market as having “hot green chiles, smoked chiles, water chiles, tree chiles, flea chiles and sharp-pointed red chiles.
+He quickly learned the Nahuatl language and spent the next 50 years studying the Aztecs and their culture.
+He wrote of the typical Aztec market as having “hot green chiles, smoked chiles, water chiles, tree chiles, flea chiles, and sharp-pointed red chiles.
 To further illustrate the importance that the Aztecs placed on chiles they classified them into 6 categories based not only on the level of pungency (low to high) but also on the type of pungency (broad to sharp).”

 The ancient Aztec, Mayan and Inca civilizations held chiles in such high regard that they withheld them from their diets during religious fasting periods.